flow–controlled ventilation

 we are currently planning a pilot study similar to the PROFLOW–ROBOTic pilot, in patients scheduled for open or video–assisted thoracic surgery with one–lung ventilation

-the objectives are to assess the safety of flow–controlled ventilation and the feasibility of the study, while also informing the design of a future trial, named ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after THORACic surgery’ (PROFLOW–THORACic)
+the objectives are to assess the safety of individualized flow–controlled ventilation and the feasibility of the study, while also informing the design of a future trial, named ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after THORACic surgery’ (PROFLOW–THORACic)

 this pilot study will be registered at clinicaltrials (pending); the study protocol will also be published soon, and patient enrollment is set to begin in early 2026